narang99/narang99.github.io/_posts/2025-07-28-linker-search.md

         @loader_path/libwebp.7.1.10.dylib
 ```

 And these dependencies in turn do the same, each uses their own `@loader_path` expansion to correctly define its dependencies deterministically.
+This makes the installation isolated, allowing us to place the package anywhere and *it would just work*.

 ### @rpath